asuarezgrupobme/dCertify/README.md

 # dCertify
-DApp for creating and issueing certifications in Ethereum and IPFS
+DApp for creating and issuing certifications in Ethereum and IPFS